-- Column b.
-Federal amount Enter the applicable amounts from column b, federal Schedule K. For the net long-term gain (loss) items reported on lines 4e and 6, use the totals reported for the year from federal Schedule K. - Column c.
-Adjustment Enter any adjustments necessary to arrive at the amount of any partnership item under Wisconsin law.
+• Column b.
+Federal amount - Enter the applicable amounts from column b, federal Schedule K. For the net long-term gain (loss) items reported on line 4e, use the total reported for the year from federal Schedule K.

+■ Column c.
+Adjustment - Enter any adjustments necessary to arrive at the amount of any partnership item under Wisconsin law.
 Be sure to attach an explanation of any adjustments in column c.